Skills Intelligence

 There is a version of this conversation happening in board rooms, vendor demos, and analyst briefings across the HR tech landscape right now.
 A vendor walks in, shows a dashboard, says the word "AI" approximately 40 times, and promises the platform will transform how the organization understands and develops its workforce.

 And they're not entirely wrong.
 AI has genuinely changed what's possible in workforce intelligence.
-The ability to infer skills from unstructured data, surface hidden talent, generate personalized learning paths at scale, none of that was practical three years ago.
+The ability to infer skills from unstructured data, decompose roles into their underlying tasks, surface hidden talent, and generate personalized learning paths at scale, none of that was practical three years ago.

 But here's the part that doesn't make it into the pitch decks: the underlying AI model is not the differentiator.
 Not anymore.